 Manager Saburo: "Of course I want to let him do it because there are only two more to go, but I've told him to set that aside and grab it for himself.
 If he performs well, I think he can achieve it, so it's up to him."

-What are your expectations for former Hanshin Tigers Inoue, who joined the team through last year's active player draft?
+What are your expectations for Inoue, the former Hanshin Tigers player who joined the team in last year's active player draft?

 Will they be focusing on foot attacks this season?